Student Handbook (PDF)

 Please note we are a non-credit program.
 After finishing classes, au pair students will receive a certificate from Pace that confirms the number of hours they attended during the session.
 Minimum 85% attendance is required to receive a certificate for the full number of course hours.
 Any students who attend less than 85% will receive a certificate for the exact number of hours that they attended.

-Make-ups for quizzes, exams, and presentations may be permissible only with the prior approval of your instructor.
+Students should make every effort to attend class on important assessment days.
+Make ups for quizzes, exams, and presentations may be permissible only with the prior approval of your instructor.
 Make-ups may receive a reduced grade.

 Extra credit grading will not be included in any ELI course.
 If you would like additional practice, please speak to your instructor.
 Practice work is not included in final grade calculations.